Michalovice Castle

 Michalovice is a castle near the Jizera river, about 3 km northwest of the town of Mladá Boleslav, in Central Bohemia, Czech Republic.

+Ruins

-The ruins of the early Gothic Michalovice castle stands on the right bank of the Jizera river.
+The ruins of the early Gothic architecture Michalovice castle stands on the right bank of the Jizera river.
 It was built by members of the Markvartice family during the last quarter of the 13th century to replace an earlier manor house.
-It was left to decay already in the 15th century.
-In the 19th century the ruins of the castle were sacked by treasure hunters, and now only the look-out tower remains.
+It was left to decay in the 15th century.
+In the 19th century the remains of the castle were undermined, leaving it in ruins.